-The legislative framework in the area of Electromagnetic Compatibility (EMC) consists of the Law No. 04/L-039 on Technical Requirements for Products and Conformity Assessment represents the basis for Regulation No. 01/2017 on Electromagnetic Compatibility, which has partially transposed the Directive

-2014/30/EU and its amendments.
+The legislative framework in the area of Electromagnetic Compatibility (EMC) consists of the Law No. 04/L-041 on Technical Requirements for Products and Conformity Assessment represents the basis for Regulation No. 01/2017 on Electromagnetic Compatibility, which has partially transposed the Directive 2014/30/EU and its amendments.
 This Regulation will continue the implementation until its alignment with the new Law No. 06/L-041 on Technical Requirements for Products and Conformity Assessment.

-The legislative framework in the area of toys safety consists of the Law No. 04/L-039 on Technical Requirements for Products and Conformity Assessment, which represents the basis for Regulation No. 02/2017 on Toys Safety, which partially transposes Directive 2009/48/EC and its amendments.
+The legislative framework in the area of toys safety consists of the Law No. 0/L-041 on Technical Requirements for Products and Conformity Assessment, which represents the basis for Regulation No. 02/2017 on Toys Safety, which partially transposes Directive 2009/48/EC and its amendments.
 This Regulation will continue implementation until it is aligned with the new Law No. 06/L-041 on Technical Requirements for Products and Conformity Assessment.

-The legislative framework in the area of machinery consists of Law No. 04/L-039 on Technical Requirements for Products and Conformity Assessment, which is the basis for Regulation No. 02/2020 on Safety of Machinery, which partially transposes Directive 2006/42/EC of 17 May 2006 on Machinery.
+The legislative framework in the area of machinery consists of Law No. 06/L-041 on Technical Requirements for Products and Conformity Assessment, which is the basis for Regulation No. 02/2020 on Safety of Machinery, which partially transposes Directive 2006/42/EC on Machinery.

-The legislative framework in the area of noise emissions from equipment used outside buildings consists of the AI No. 08/2009 on Allowed Values of Noise Emissions from Pollution Sources, which partially transposes the Directive 2000/14/EC.
+Legislative framework in the area of noise emissions from equipment used outside facilities consists of the Law No. 02/L-102 on Noise Protection and represents the basis for AI No. 08/2009 on Allowed Values of Noise Emissions from Pollution Sources, which partially transposes the Directive 2000/14/EC.